ezsystems/commerce-documentation/docs/cookbook/frontend_customizing/4_front_end_stack_in_details/4.2_customized_foundation_framework/4.2.3_extends/extend_icon_bar.md

 ```

-1. Wrap the whole thing with *.c-icon-bar\_\_wrapper*
+1. Wrap the whole thing with *.c-icon-bar__wrapper*
-2. Each item gets .*item* and .*c-icon-bar\_\_item classes*
+1. Each item gets .*item* and .*c-icon-bar__item classes*
-3. An anchor element gets .*c-icon-bar\_\_arrow class*
+1. An anchor element gets .*c-icon-bar__arrow class*
-4. Dropdown content despite all standard classes needs to get .*no-arrow* class in order to hide standard arrow from the default component settings.
-Class *.flexible* is optional and depends on the content that's inside the dropdown.
-You could replace with *.tiny, .small, .medium, .large, .xlarge* or *.full* in order to change the width of the dropdown.
+1. Dropdown content despite all standard classes needs to get .*no-arrow* class in order to hide standard arrow from the default component settings.
+Class `.flexible` is optional and depends on the content that's inside the dropdown.
+You could replace with `.tiny`, `.small`, `.medium`, `.large`, `.xlarge` or `.full` in order to change the width of the dropdown.

 ## Twig: